-As many weapons and military systems in India and China, the origin of BrahMos is from a Russian missile system P-800 Oniks which was then further developed by a joint venture between Russia and India.
-BrahMos cost about USD2.7 each and has a good range of 800 kilometres and 1500 kilometres in future.
+Like many weapons and military systems in India and China, the origin of BrahMos is from a Russian missile system P-800 Oniks which was then further developed by a joint venture between Russia and India.
+BrahMos cost about USD2.7 million each and has a good range of 800 kilometers and 1500 kilometers in the future.
 For the time being, only India is the only user of BrahMos despite the fact Russia was involved in the design and manufacturing.

 No 3 – Sale of BrahMos Anti Ship Missile To Philipines

 Speaking of India’s BrahMos cruise missiles, it was jointly developed with the Russians but further developed into more capable variants by the Indians themselves.
-Most of the Indian Navy larger naval ships has BrahMos missiles on board in addition to the coastal defence batteries.
+Most of the Indian Navy’s larger naval ships have BrahMos missiles on board in addition to the coastal defense batteries.

-And now, the Philipines will get these missiles for coastal defences:-
+And now, the Philipines will get these missiles for coastal defenses:-

 The Philippines has officially become the first foreign nation to acquire the potent Indian-Russian BrahMos supersonic anti-ship missile, strengthening its navy’s ability to safeguard its sovereign claims in the South China Sea.